Register a Domain

 Please make sure you read this first step carefully.
 On this page is VERY important advice on the importance of selecting a good domain name.
 Plus, in order to get your site online you will need to purchase hosting as well.
 So read through this page before moving on.

-Note: If you already know about domain names, you can fast forward and go here to register your domain.
+Note: If you already know about domain names, you can fast forward and go here to register a domain.
 If not, continue reading and find out why domain name selection is so important.

 Why Do I Need a Domain Name?